-The Prince George Astronomical Observatory will be open on Friday, October 3 at 7:30 pm for a public open house event.
-Malhar’s astronomical talk ‘Eclipsing Binaries’ will start at 7:45 pm and will be followed by observing the night sky with some of the observatory’s telescopes, weather permitting.
+The Prince George Astronomical Observatory will be open on Friday, October 10 at 7:30 pm for a public open house event.
+Malhar’s astronomical talk ‘ExoPlanets’ will start at 7:45 pm and will be followed by observing the night sky with some of the observatory’s telescopes, weather permitting.
 The evening will cool off so dress appropriately.
 Please consider a suggested donation of $2/person or $5/family so we can continue to offer public events such as this.

 _____________________________________________________